ericsonga/TeacherCSP/_sources/CSPNameStrings/ch4_exercises.rst

         .. tab:: Question

-           Write the code below to gather at least 3 inputs and output a mad lib (which will use the input to tell a silly story).
+           Write code below to get at least 3 values from the user using the ``input`` function and output a mad lib (which will use the input to tell a silly story).

            .. activecode::  ch4ex10q
                :nocodelens: